 In the United States and Canada, we engage in certain securities lending transactions for the purpose of enhancing the yield on our investment securities portfolio.
 We maintain effective control over all loaned securities and, therefore, continue to report such securities as fixed maturity securities on the consolidated balance sheets.
 We are currently indemnified against counterparty credit risk by the intermediary.
-See note 2 in our consolidated financial statements under "Item 8-Financial Statements and Supplementary Data" included in Exhibit 99.5 for additional information related to our securities lending program.
+See note 2 in our consolidated financial statements under "Item 8-Financial Statements and Supplementary Data" for additional information related to our securities lending program.

 We also have a repurchase program in which we sell an investment security at a specified price and agree to repurchase that security at another specified price at a later date.
-See note 2 in our consolidated financial statements under "Item 8-Financial Statements and Supplementary Data" included in Exhibit 99.5 for additional information related to our repurchase program.
+See note 2 in our consolidated financial statements under "Item 8-Financial Statements and Supplementary Data" for additional information related to our repurchase program.